sarahembarry/pands-project/README.md

 The Fisher's Iris dataset was made famous by Ronald Fisher, a statistician and biologist, who used it in a paper published in 1936 titled 'The Use of Multiple Measurements in Taxonomic Problems'.
 Sometimes referred to as the 'Anderson's Iris dataset' because the data was collected by an American botanist by the name 'Edgar Anderson'.
 [Source: Wikipedia](https://en.wikipedia.org/wiki/Iris_flower_data_set#cite_note-5)<br/>

-Comprised 150 iris flowers, the dataset consists of 50 samples from each of three species of Iris:
+Comprised of 150 Iris flowers, the dataset consists of 50 samples from each of three species of Iris:

 - Iris Setosa
 - Iris Virginica